brandontrabucco/design-bench/README.md

 ## Contributing

 To register new tasks with `design_bench` you need to call the `register` function.
 For example, suppose we have a custom module named `hello.world.task` that contains a custom task class `HelloWorldTask`.
-This new task may be registered using this function call.

 ```python
 import design_bench